-Before you ever become an instructor, you need to come up with a plan and have some goals.
+Before you ever become an instructor, you need to develop a plan and have some goals.
 This is something people should do before embarking on any career change, including being a ski instructor.

-Considering all of these things will help you come up with a plan of how you want to achieve your goals.
+Considering all of these things will help you come up with a plan for how you want to achieve your goals.
 Without goals, the process of becoming an instructor could be longer and more stressful.

-3. Be a Skilled Skier
+2. Be a Skilled Skier

-However, don’t think you need to have Olympic quality talent.
-It is more about your passion for the sport, your patience and your ability to help others learn the basics.
+However, don’t think you need to have Olympic-quality talent.
+It is more about your passion for the sport, your patience, and your ability to help others learn the basics.
 These are all qualities of a good instructor.

-Despite the fact that you may already be a talented skier, you will likely want to take some private lessons yourself.
-These can help you brush up on your fundamentals, and better prepare you to be able to teach others.
-Learning how other instructors work and present themselves can also be of value.
+Even though you may already be a talented skier, you will likely want to take some private lessons yourself.
+These can help you brush up on your fundamentals, and better prepare you to teach others.

 4. Register with the Governing Body in Your Country

 They are responsible for issuing qualifications and helping teach people to improve their skills.
-Now, simply by registering doesn’t mean you’re an instructor yet.
+Simply registering doesn’t mean you’re an instructor yet.
 You simply now have better access to information and resources to help you improve your knowledge and skills.